-A good quality food should meet their daily nutritional requirements including enough protein and fat.
+Good quality food should meet their daily nutritional requirements including enough protein and fat.

 Protein is crucial for the development of your puppy, look for a kibble feed, or raw feed, with a high percentage of protein formula.
 Your tireless Terrier will certainly use that.

 Small breeds often gain weight easily – as they are fed table scraps.
 Monitor your dogs daily intake if you are ever worried about his weight.